LandonTClipp/LandonTClipp.github.io/docs/blog/posts/golang-profile-guided-optimizations.md

     .   .
 NAME-main.~R1 Class:PAUTO Offset:0 InlFormal OnStack Used uint64 tc(1) # main.go:33:29 main.go:11:32
     ```

-I won't go as far to say as this is a bug in the Go compiler as it might be ignorant of some underlying fact of how the inlined functions are eventually rendered in machine code, but the truth of the matter is I remain confused because of the messages claiming `isSquare` being inlined despite the fact that the compiled code clearly refutes the claim.
+I won't go as far to say as this is a bug in the Go compiler as I might be ignorant of some underlying fact of how the inlined functions are eventually rendered in machine code, but the truth of the matter is I remain confused because of the messages claiming `isSquare` being inlined despite compiled code clearly refuting this.

 ## Optimization results